pranav1-git/pranav1-git/README.md

 - 👋 Hi, I’m Pranav Yaduvanshi
-- 👀 I’m interested in coding and building in Web Based Applications
+- 👀 I’m interested in coding and building Web Based Applications

 <!---
 pranav1-git/pranav1-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.